 The bodies and minds of children are constantly growing.
 It doesn’t matter whether a child is 2, 6, or 12 years old, the human growth process is constantly working.
 Positively impacting different types of growth is possible by introducing gardening to children of all ages.

 When you expose your child to different kinds of gardening, you enhance her creativity.
 She learns that gardening can be used as an art form as well as to grow food.
 Getting your kids to join you in the garden at a very young age ensures fine motor skill development.
-Your kids enjoy improved respiratory and heart health because they are exercising and breathing in air from the great outdoors, rather than the manufactured air in your home while they stare at their phones or computer.
+Your kids enjoy improved respiratory and heart health because they are exercising and breathing in air from the great outdoors rather than the manufactured air in your home while they stare at their phones or computers.

 Children learn the natural and scientific processes which turn an inanimate seed into a growing, living thing.
 The responsibility, purpose, and pride a child gets when his efforts raise a seedling into a full-grown plant or flower are priceless.
 Planning and organizational skills are boosted, and you can teach your child to appreciate and take care of the environment through gardening.

 Talk with your friends and neighbors that also have children.
 Build a community garden if you can.
 Have your child give a flower gift to a friend.
-These practices help kids learn healthy socializing behaviors that positively impact their lives when they are away from their home, and these skills help them as adults.
+These practices help kids learn healthy socializing behaviors that positively impact their lives when they are away from their homes, and these skills help them as adults.
 There are so many amazing advantages of gardening for kids.

 If you don’t have children of your own, you can work with a local school or library to help introduce this incredibly beneficial hobby to kids in your area.
-There are probably children out there right now that are not receiving positive influences from their elders, and sharing your love of gardening could help them in so many ways.
+There are probably children out there right now who are not receiving positive influences from their elders, and sharing your love of gardening could help them in so many ways.

 7. The many benefits of community gardening

 So far we have talked about the rewards received mostly from individual gardens.
 Community gardens have a lot to offer.
 A group of individuals in a neighborhood come together to build and cultivate a garden of some kind.
-Community gardens are often used to produce vegetables, herbs, and fruits that can help people adopt a healthy eating practice and even save some money at the grocery store.
+Community gardens are often used to produce vegetables, herbs, and fruits that can help people adopt healthy eating practices and even save some money at the grocery store.

 The benefits of a community garden include social health.
-Neighborhoods and communities which have built these types of project gardens report lower crime levels and improved social support.
+Neighborhoods and communities that have built these types of project gardens report lower crime levels and improved social support.
 This is because people invariably get to know each other, and since they are all working towards a common goal, it is easy for them to empathize with one another.

 Community gardens are sometimes built for decorative purposes only.
 The great beauty of a multicolored and aromatically tantalizing garden benefits anyone who sees or smells it.
 Everyone who encounters this type of gorgeous garden experience receives the depression-fighting, stress-relieving benefits we mentioned earlier.